valmikroy/tech_notes/Containers.md

 - `net_cl` just mark the packets but their administrative control managed by `tc`
 - but here is a problem, if memory page `mmapped` then modified and flushed to the disk.
 It generates memory IO and Block IO in two different contexts.
 Which part of cgroup this should get accounted to what granularity.
 -  cgroups are groups of threads, rather than groups of processes.
 This means that when a process is added to a cgroup, each individual thread must be added separately, and it is necessary to keep the list of threads stable while they are being removed from one cgroup and added to another.
+-  Each thread's cgroup is defined by `struct css_set` and these cgroups are matchined to different hierarchy through a hash table.
+This was threads or process can move around between cgroups. `cgrp_cset_link` is the hashtable which keeps track of all cgroups to its hierarchy.
+-  cgroupv2 has unified hierarchy which encapsualte all the cgroups underneath.
+CGroup controllers are getting used to apply policies to the trees of cgroups.

+Use of cgroup

+- you can slice a machine resources with the cgroup.
+- cgroupv2 provides unified hierarchy where resource comes under tree of the cgroup and applied with `subtree_contol` file.
+- [Presentation](https://chrisdown.name/talks/cgroupv2/cgroupv2-fosdem.pdf) which compares cgroupv1 to v2